Transgender military personnel sue Trump over service ban

 Trump's tweets appeared to dismiss findings from a RAND Corporation study commissioned by the Pentagon that found allowing transgender people to serve would "cost little and have no significant impact on unit readiness."

-The White House and the Pentagon said they do not comment on pending litigation.
-The lawsuit was filed in U.S. District Court in Washington, D.C.
+The White House did not immediately respond to the lawsuit, which was filed in U.S. District Court in Washington, D.C.

 The service members suing the president are three U.S. Army soldiers, one U.S. Air Force airman and one member of the U.S. Coast Guard who are active duty.